“Hear my prayer, Lord; let my cry for help come to You…. In my distress I groan aloud and am reduced to skin and bones.” (Psalm 102:1, 5)

-At a previous Yom HaShoah state ceremony at Yad VaShem (Holocaust Memorial Museum) in honor of the six million who perished in the Holocaust, Israeli Prime Minister Benjamin Netanyahu stated:
+At a previous Yom HaShoah state ceremony at Yad VaShem (Holocaust Memorial Museum) in honor of the six million who perished in the Holocaust, former Israeli Prime Minister Benjamin Netanyahu stated:

 “Why, in the years preceding the Holocaust, did the overwhelming majority of world leaders and Jewish leaders fail to detect the danger in time?
 In retrospect, all the warning signs were there: the strengthening of the Nazi regime year after year; the horrific anti-Semitic propaganda which grew stronger with each passing month; and the murderous attacks on Jews which began as a trickle and transformed into a huge wave.

 “The bitter and tragic truth is this: it is not that they did not see it.
 They did not want to see it.
 And why did they choose not to see the truth?
 Because they did not want to face the consequences of that truth.”

 A Knesset law passed in 1959 obligates citizens to recognize the victims of the Shoah and ghetto uprisings in public observance on this day.

 Programs are organized throughout the country in which survivors tell their stories, and both radio and TV programming is totally devoted to testimonies of survivors, as well as films depicting the atrocities.